biocatchltd/yellowbox/docs/service.rst

         with YellowService().start() as service:
             service.do_stuff()

-    Service will automatically stop leaving the context manager.
+    Service will automatically stop upon leaving the context manager.

-    .. method:: start()
+    .. method:: start() -> YellowService
         :abstractmethod:

         Start the service.

-        This method will block until the service is fully up and running.
+        This method should block until the service is fully up and running.

         Returns the service itself.